MapColonies/detiler/README.md

 ### redis search index creation:
 ```
 FT.CREATE tileDetailsIdx ON JSON PREFIX 1 tile:
-SCHEMA $.kit AS kit TEXT $.updatedAt AS updatedAt NUMERIC $.renderedAt AS renderedAt NUMERIC $.createdAt AS createdAt NUMERIC $.updateCount AS updateCount NUMERIC $.renderCount AS renderCount NUMERIC $.skipCount AS skipCount NUMERIC $.coordiantes AS coordinates GEO $.geoshape AS geoshape GEOSHAPE SPHERICAL $.state AS state NUMERIC $.z AS z NUMERIC $.x AS x NUMERIC $.y AS y NUMERIC
+SCHEMA $.kit AS kit TEXT $.updatedAt AS updatedAt NUMERIC $.renderedAt AS renderedAt NUMERIC $.createdAt AS createdAt NUMERIC $.updateCount AS updateCount NUMERIC $.renderCount AS renderCount NUMERIC $.skipCount AS skipCount NUMERIC $.coordiantes AS coordinates GEO $.geoshape AS geoshape GEOSHAPE SPHERICAL $.state AS state NUMERIC $.states[*] AS states NUMERIC $.z AS z NUMERIC $.x AS x NUMERIC $.y AS y NUMERIC
 ```

 ### redis post processing: